 All employees should be required to go through safety training.

-This will help them understand safety policies and procedures and their responsibility in helping maintain a safe work environment.
+A class on workplace safety will help employees understand safety policies and procedures and their responsibility to maintain a safe work environment.

 This training should include identifying unsafe work conditions, the process of reporting of illness or injury, and the use of personal protective equipment.